farcasterxyz/protocol/README.md

 - Hyperlink all mention matches to the user's profile page.

 Clients may also send notifications to their users or render them as hyperlinks in their UI

+# Appendix C: Contract Specifications

+#### Username Policy

+Usernames are free to register during beta and are governed by a simple policy that prevents squatting and impersonation.
+The policy is manually enforced for now since it is not easy to automate and has two tenets:

+1. If you register an fname connected to a well-known public person or entity, your name may be deregistered. (e.g. `@google`)
+2. If don't actively use an fname for 60+ days, your name may be de-registered at our discretion.

+ While on testnet, the core team will arbitrate conflicts and we expect to formalize a governance system  as we approach mainnet.
+Human intervention is often needed to resolve reasonable conflicts.
+For instance, you register `@elon` and Elon Musk signs up after you and wants the name.
+In such a case, we would ask three questions that guide the decision:

+- Is the user active on Farcaster? (e.g. they've made several high quality posts in the last 60 days)
+- Does the user have a reasonable claim to the name? (e.g. their name also Elon?)
+- Does the user hold similar, active handles on other networks? (e.g. they own elon on twitter and elon.ens)

 [^crdt]: Shapiro, Marc, et al. “Conflict-Free Replicated Data Types.”
 Lecture Notes in Computer Science, 2011, pp. 386–400., https://doi.org/10.1007/978-3-642-24550-3_29.
 [^delta-state]: van der Linde, A., Leitão, J., & Preguiça, N. (2016). Δ-CRDTs: Making δ-CRDTs delta-based.
 Proceedings of the 2nd Workshop on the Principles and Practice of Consistency for Distributed Data. https://doi.org/10.1145/2911151.2911163p